What is coronavirus?

 Is there a vaccine for COVID-19?

 There are two COVID-19 vaccines with full FDA approval, the Pfizer/BioNTech and Moderna MRNA based vaccines.
-There are three vaccines approved under EUA (Emergency Use Authorization).
-These include Johnson & Johnson/Janssen, AstraZeneca, and Evusheld.
+There are four vaccines approved under EUA (Emergency Use Authorization).
+These include Johnson & Johnson/Janssen, AstraZeneca, Novavax (Protein based), and Evusheld.

 Does Care Resource offer any COVID-19 vaccines?